 Most writers don’t appreciate how much people like video.
 And yet they do.
-In November last year the number of videos shown on Facebook per day hit eight billion, doubling from 4 billion since April.
+Last year, the number of videos shown on Facebook per day hit 10 billion.
 That’s an astounding number and that is something that you have to take advantage of.
 Therefore you need to occasionally create video content and then share it far and wide across the social networks to draw more people to your site.

 Now, this doesn’t mean you only need to use video.
 Once they’re on your site and the rest of your content is good enough, some will stick around.
 But nothing works quite as well as video to get them to come there in the first place.
 And that has to count for something.